Aggie slide: A&T drops fourth straight to Delaware, 73-71

 "It came down to the wire," Shumpert said.
 "Watson came down and had a nice dunk the play before, and I thought rather than try to set up something, we had the same mismatch on him.
 I thought he would go back to the basket and try to score and get fouled.
 That was the game plan."

-There was still a glimmer of hope for the Aggies, but following Nelson's free throw, Watson took a length-of-the-court pass and tried a turnaround jumper that also rimmed out as time expired.
+There was still a glimmer of hope for the Aggies, but after Nelson's free throw, Watson took a length-of-the-court pass and tried a turnaround jumper that also rimmed out as time expired.

 A&T (12-18, 7-10 CAA) built a 37-28 halftime lead despite shooting 37.1% from the field.
 Delaware (15-15, 7-10 CAA) was a little worse at 35.2%, and only had two free throws and hit one of those.